 - Successful students tend to be natural leaders, suggests Bryan Bowser.
 They gravitate to behind-the-scenes operations.
 “It’s the passion along with the propensity towards organization and administration of events.”

-- • Students must be curious and interested in learning about how things work, offers Keith Hatschek, author of “How to Get a Job in the Music and Recording Industry.”
+- Students must be curious and interested in learning about how things work, says Keith Hatschek, director of the Music Management Program at the University of the Pacific and author of “How to Get a Job in the Music and Recording Industry.”
 In addition to a passion for music, it also helps to have an eye for detail and to enjoy being around other people.

 - “It takes people who are right-brained and left-brained, who have arts skills and business skills, and above all have a passion for the causes that we’re involved in,” says Michael Millar.
 “Arts management is about making a contribution, not just finding another place to make a few bucks.
 It’s about serving a cause greater than yourself.”